tends-to-infinity/Intrusion-detection-system/README.md

 # Intrusion-Detection-System

-It is my ML project in which we developed an intrusion detection system and integrated it with web application.This system classifies the traffic of a site as a normal traffic or a type of attack like DOS attack,probe attack, teardrop attack.
+This is my ML project in which we developed an intrusion detection system and integrated it with web application.This system classifies the traffic of a site as a normal traffic or a type of attack like DOS attack,probe attack, teardrop attack.